Alexandra Eala: Awards and accolades

-Awarded by the Philippine Sportswriters Association, Eala has been recognized as a seven-time honoree (2019–2024, 2026) for her "outstanding" achievements in tennis at the PSA Annual Awards.
+Eala has been recognized by the Philippine Sportswriters Association as an eight-time honoree (2019–2026) for her "outstanding achievements in tennis" at the PSA Annual Awards.
 In 2021, Tatler Asia included Eala in its annual list of Asia's most influential people.
-In April 2025, she was awarded the Premios Tanglaw trophy by the Philippine embassy in Madrid for her contributions to strengthening Philippines–Spain relations.
+In April 2025, she was awarded the Premios Tanglaw trophy by the Philippine embassy in Madrid for her contributions in strengthening Philippines–Spain relations.
+She was recognized in 2026 by Forbes Asia as one of their 30 Under 30 icons in entertainment and sports for elevating the Philippines in global tennis.
+She received a presidential citation at the Malacañang Palace in Manila on July 13, 2026, in recognition of her achievements at the 2026 Wimbledon tournament.